wavemaker/docs/website/blog/2021-12-17-angular-11-update.md

 Angular 10 is scheduled to reach the end of its support on 24th Dec 2021
 :::

 We invite our customers to test their applications on the WM 10.11 beta.
 The service is provided on request to smooth the upgrade process.
-Please get in touch with our [support](mailto:support@wavemaker.com) team to access the WM 10.11 beta.
+Please get in touch with our [support](mailto:support@wavemaker.com) team to access the WM 10.11 beta service.

 <!--truncate-->